waiphyo2005/laravel_blog_api/README.md

-# Larave Blog API with JWT Authentication
+# Laravel Blog API with JWT Authentication

 This project provides a RESTful API for user authentication and blog management, secured using JWT tokens.
 It supports CRUD operations on blogs, user profile management, and media handling with Markdown-based blog bodies.